-1. Don’t wait to have “the conversation.”
+6 Tips to talk to your kids about sexting.
 Talking with children and adolescents about sex is difficult for many parents.
 It’s time, however, to get over this discomfort and do the hard and crucial work of having the first conversations about all things related to sex and sexuality.
-Our Culture is more than ready to do so, and it is comforting to children to know that the grown people in their worlds understand and welcome all the realities that go along with having a body, including being a sexual being.
+Our culture is more than ready to do so, and it is comforting to children to know that the grown people in their worlds understand and welcome all the realities that go along with having a body, including being a sexual being.
 Late elementary school–age children will likely encounter sexting and porn sooner than most adults imagine.
 Helping them be prepared can go a long way toward how they handle the challenges related to both.